mozilla/telemetry-server/docs/PayloadFormat.md

 Version 4 is the "Unified" Telemetry format, and is described by the [Mozilla Source Tree Docs](https://ci.mozilla.org/job/mozilla-central-docs/Tree_Documentation/toolkit/components/telemetry/telemetry/common-ping.html)

-Version 4 contains a top-level `version` field instead of using `ver`, among many other changes from previous versions.
+Version 4 contains a top-level `version` field rather than `ver`, among many other changes from previous versions.